 The next VE testing session will be Wednesday, August 16, 2017 beginning promptly at 7:00 p.m. at Christ Episcopal Church.

-The next NARC monthly meeting will be on Wednesday July 5th in the Parish Hall of Christ Episcopal Church beginning at 7:00 p.m.
+The next NARC monthly meeting will be on Wednesday August 2nd in the Parish Hall of Christ Episcopal Church beginning at 7:00 p.m.
 Doors open at 6:30.
-This will be our annual Ice Cream Social night, so bring an appetite and your favorite flavor or the cold stuff.
+A program is planned that I think all will find very interesting.
 Hope to see you there.

 We added a new page for ARES/RACES resources.